ConfederacyOfGaia/Gaia/mage.md

 ___
 - **Spell save DC =** 8 + your proficiency bonus + your Intelligence modifier
 - **Spell attack modifier =** your proficiency bonus + your Intelligence modifier

+#### Ritual Casting

+You can cast a mage spell as a ritual if that spell has the ritual tag.
+Casting a spell of 6th level or higher as a ritual removes the requirement that you make Constitution check, and multiple can be cast in a single day.

 ### Arcane Recovery